ChoonzGit/choonz/README.md

 Further details at http://choonz.org.

-Please bear with me while I actually get things organised - this is very much a workj in progress but don't hesitate to contact choonz at choonz.org if you have any questions or would like to get involved in the project.
+Please bear with me while I actually get things organised - this is very much a work in progress but don't hesitate to contact choonz at choonz.org if you have any questions or would like to get involved in the project.

 Thanks